Sparker-99/Admin-bot/Readme.md

  * `thumbnail_image_url` &mdash; You can insert an image link to get custom thumbnail for all embed discord messages
  * `footer` &mdash; You can insert a footer message to display as footer for all embed discord messages
  * `ownerid` &mdash; You can insert an admin's or bot owner's client id to lock botinfo for administrator or bot owner
  ___

+### Update

+Download [latest build](https://github.com/Sparker-99/Admin-bot/releases) and Extract into old version directory.
++ Existing `config.json` and `database` folder will be not overwritten by the update.
+  + NOTE: any update of the `config_default.json` need to be merged manually by the user to the `config.json`.
++ Any edit done on default `commands` files will be lost.
+Consider backup or rename the file before update.
+ ___

 ### FAQ